 Cloudways is DigitalOcean’s managed cloud solution.
 In addition to offering managed DigitalOcean hosting, it also has Vultr, Linode, Amazon Web Services, and Google Cloud plans with features like WordPress migrations, automatic updates and backups, a staging tool, and Multisite DDoS protection.

-Due to its range of hosting providers, Cloudways has a vast global network of over 65 data centers located all around the world.
+With a wide range of hosting providers, Cloudways has a vast global network of over 65 data centers worldwide.
 As part of your service, you even get access to the Cloudflare Enterprise network to up your security.
-Bear in mind that Cloudways charges a premium for managed services and you’ll get cheaper hosting if you go directly to any of these platforms.
+Bear in mind that Cloudways charges a premium for managed services, and you’ll get cheaper hosting if you go directly to any of these platforms.

 How To Set Up Multisite in WordPress